filippo-ferrando/filippo-ferrando.github.io/src/content/blog/SystemdNspawn/index.md

 This command creates a new container and starts a new shell inside it.
 The `-b` flag tells systemd-nspawn to boot the container, while the `-D` flag specifies the path to the root file system of the container.
 The `rootfs` directory should contain the root file system of the operating system you want to run inside the container.

 You can exit the container by running the `exit` command.
 To start the container again, run the `systemd-nspawn` command with the same options as before.

+## All great but why don't I just use Docker?

+Well this is actually a very good question.
+Docker is a popular containerization platform that provides a more comprehensive set of features than systemd-nspawn.
+However, systemd-nspawn can be a good choice for certain use cases, such as testing and development environments, or when you need a lightweight containerization solution without the overhead of Docker.
+I found myself using it also to spin up a quick container from a partition of my hard drive, which is something that Docker doesn't allow you to do.
+This is a great way to leverage a second operating system without the need to set up a full virtual machine (or rebooting).